KAZT-TV: Nexstar operation and affiliation with The CW

 On January 8, 2024, it was announced that KAZT-TV would become the new Phoenix-area affiliate for The CW, effective February 1, 2024, as part of a time brokerage deal with the network's majority owner, Nexstar Media Group.
 The time brokerage agreement began on January 5, 2024, and runs for an eight-year term.
 The relocation of the CW affiliation came three months after the network experienced a change in its Phoenix-market outlet.
 The previous November, the E. W. Scripps Company, owner of longtime CW affiliate KASW (channel 61) and ABC affiliate KNXV-TV, moved CW programming from KASW to a subchannel of KNXV-TV in order to air Coyotes hockey games on channel 61.

 Local programming

 On weekday mornings, KAZT-TV airs Arizona Daily Mix, produced from Phoenix and hosted by former KTVK anchor Brad Perry; the station had previously aired a morning show known as Morning Scramble.
 Since at least 2009, the station has aired a live broadcast of the Catholic Mass from Cathedral of Saints Simon and Jude in Phoenix on Sundays.

+Nexstar announced on July 22, 2026, that a 9 p.m. newscast would begin to air on KAZT in mid-August without providing additional details at the time of the announcement.
+Tegna-owned NBC affiliate KPNX began producing 12News on CW7 Arizona for KAZT-TV on August 15.